 South Africa's Eskom could buy less power from wind farms during lockdown

-JOHANNESBURG, April 1 (Reuters) - South African state utility Eskom has told independent wind farms that it could buy less of their power in the coming days, as electricity demand has plummeted during a lockdown aimed at curbing the spread of the coronavirus.
+JOHANNESBURG, April 1 (Reuters) - South African state utility Eskom has told independent wind farms that it could buy less of their power in the coming days as electricity demand plummts during a national lockdown to combat the spread of the coronavirus.

-Eskom, which is mired in a financial crisis and has struggled to keep the lights on in the past year, said on Tuesday that power demand had dropped by more than 7,500 megawatts since the lockdown started on Friday and that it had taken offline some of its own generators.
+Eskom, which is mired in a financial crisis and has struggled to keep the lights on over the past year, said on Tuesday that power demand had dropped by more than 7,500 megawatts (MW) since the lockdown started on Friday and that it had taken some of its own generators offline.

-The utility supplements its generating capacity, which is mainly derived from coal, by buying power from solar and wind farms under contracts signed as part of the government's renewable energy programme.
+The utility supplements its generating capacity - largely derived from coal - by buying power from solar and wind farms under contracts signed as part of the government's renewable energy programme.

 "Most of them are able to feed power into the grid in the early hours of the day.
 That coincides with the lowest demand period.
 And we now have a lot more capacity than needed," Mantshantsha said.

-Eskom has relatively little of its own "flexible generation" capacity, which can be ramped up or down easily.
+Eskom has relatively little of its own flexible generation capacity that can be ramped up or down easily.

 The government has committed to buy up to 200 billion rand ($11.1 billion) of electricity from independent power producers and has issued state guarantees for those purchases.